jiweigang1/janito/docs/llm_drivers.md

 ### Streaming, Event-Driven Interface

-- All drivers implement the `stream_generate()` method, which yields events as the LLM generates output.
+- All drivers now use a threaded, queue-based input/output mechanism.
+The agent sends DriverInput objects to the input queue and reads aggregate DriverEvent objects (notably `ResponseReceived`) from the output queue.
-- Drivers emit standardized events (e.g., `GenerationStarted`, `ContentPartFound`, `GenerationFinished`, `RequestError`, etc.) as the generation progresses.
+- Drivers emit standardized events (e.g., `ResponseReceived`, `GenerationStarted`, `RequestError`, etc.) as the generation progresses.
+- The new `ResponseReceived` event contains all content, tool calls, and metadata for that turn, so consumers and agents can react more intelligently (especially for automatic tool invocation patterns).

 ### Threading and Cancellation